android/compose-samples/Jetcaster/README.md

 # Jetcaster sample 🎙️

 Jetcaster is a sample podcast app, built with [Jetpack Compose][compose].
-The goal of the sample is to showcase building with Compose across multiple form factors and full featured architecture.
+The goal of the sample is to showcase building with Compose across multiple form factors (mobile, TV, and Wear) and full featured architecture.

 To try out this sample app, use the latest stable version of [Android Studio](https://developer.android.com/studio).